willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 ## Manage GDAP in the customer tenant

+Just as Lighthouse RBAC roles manage permissions in the partner tenant, GDAP manages permissions in the customer tenants.
 GDAP gives you a high level of control and flexibility by providing access to customer tenants through [Microsoft Entra built-in roles](/azure/active-directory/roles/permissions-reference).
 Assigning the least-privileged roles by task to MSP technicians through GDAP reduces security risk for both MSPs and customers.
+We recommend that you use GDAP reader roles across customer tenants to give Lighthouse users an aggregate view across all customer tenants.

 For more information about setting up a GDAP relationship with a customer tenant in Lighthouse, see [Obtain granular admin permissions to manage a customer's service - Partner Center](/partner-center/gdap-obtain-admin-permissions-to-manage-customer).